surrim/exif/README.md

 Create a content type
 ---------------------

-After installing it you can go to your structure administration page.
+After installing it, you can go to your structure administration page.
-Let's say you have an content type "photography".
+Let's say you have a content type "photography".
 Go to your content settings and add a new type of content 'photography' with default fields.
 Then, you can add exif fields.
-For the name of the field you need to follow some naming conventions
+For the name of the field you need to follow some naming conventions.

 Naming convention
 -----------------